Aliases for NDUFA5 Gene

 GeneCards Summary for NDUFA5 Gene

-NDUFA5 (NADH Dehydrogenase (Ubiquinone) 1 Alpha Subcomplex, 5) is a Protein Coding gene.
-Diseases associated with NDUFA5 include korean hemorrhagic fever and geographic tongue.
-Among its related pathways are Metabolism and Alzheimers disease.
-GO annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and oxidoreductase activity, acting on NAD(P)H.
+NDUFA5 (NADH:Ubiquinone Oxidoreductase Subunit A5) is a Protein Coding gene.
+Diseases associated with NDUFA5 include Endobronchial Leiomyoma and Oral Tuberculosis.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and GABAergic synapse.
+Gene Ontology (GO) annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and oxidoreductase activity, acting on NAD(P)H.